samcartersmith/cds/CONTRIBUTING.md

 If `Make release` fails we must do a manual release.

+After a release PR is merged, the following should automatically be deployed:

+- the website
+- all updated CDS packages to our internal NPM (Verdaccio)

+If the website is not updated, following the steps above for [how to manually release the website](#deploy).

-Continuous deploy is turned on for CDS package publishing.
-If you need to trigger a manual deploy, do the following
+If Verdaccio is not updated, you need to trigger a manual deploy by following these steps:

 1. Run